danikula/AndroidVideoCache/README.md

 See `sample` app.

 ## Known problems
-`AndroidVideoCache` [doesn't work](https://github.com/danikula/AndroidVideoCache/issues/28) if wifi or mobile internet connection uses proxy.
+- `AndroidVideoCache` [doesn't work](https://github.com/danikula/AndroidVideoCache/issues/28) if wifi or mobile internet connection uses proxy.
+- In some cases clients [can't connect](https://github.com/danikula/AndroidVideoCache/issues/134) to local proxy server ('Error pinging server' error).
+May be it is result of previous error.
+Note in this case video will be played, but without caching.

 ## Whats new
 See Release Notes [here](https://github.com/danikula/AndroidVideoCache/releases)